 Noteworthy points in the OS X portion of the keynote were an emphasis on the improved architecture in Darwin, much of which is similar to Unix.
 Jobs said, “our goal is to never have Darwin crash,” and followed up by pointing out that OS X was

-“Unix’s twin brother”
+“Unix’s twin brother” and by

 giving a tour of Aqua’s latest interface addditions, including